 The smoke point of an oil is critical for high-heat cooking.
 Grapeseed oil has a higher smoke point (around 420°F or 215°C), making it ideal for frying, roasting, and grilling.
 It’s stable at high temperatures and won’t break down into harmful compounds as quickly as oils with lower smoke points.

 Olive oil’s smoke point varies by type.
-Extra virgin olive oil has a lower smoke point (about 375°F or 190°C), but refined olive oil can withstand temperatures up to 465°F (240°C).
+Extra Virgin Olive Oil has a lower smoke point (about 375°F or 190°C), but refined olive oil can withstand temperatures up to 465°F (240°C).
 While extra virgin olive oil is best used for sautéing, salad dressings, and finishing dishes, refined olive oil can be used for higher-heat cooking methods.

 2. Best uses in cooking